squid-cache/squid-cache.github.io/docs/ProgrammingGuide/CbData.md

 ### Asynchronous operation without cbdata, showing why cbdata is needed

-For a asyncronous operation with callback functions, the normal sequence of events in programs NOT using cbdata is as follows:
+For a asynchronous operation with callback functions, the normal sequence of events in programs NOT using cbdata is as follows:
 ```c++
     /* initialization */